Ministry of Religion (Japan): Outline

-In 1872 April 21, the Ministry of Divinities was reorganized.
-Ministry of Popular Affairs, and established by merging the Ministry of Popular Affairs Shakaiji Kake.
+On April 21, 1872, the Ministry of Divinities was reorganized into the Ministry of Religion.
+The Ministry of Popular Affairs, and established by merging the Ministry of Popular Affairs Shakaiji Kake.
 Following the failure of the national teaching based on Shinto and Confucianism by the Missionary Office established within the Shinto priesthood, the largest religious force of the time, Buddhism, especially Jōdo Shinshū, which was the largest religious force at the time.
 While implementing modern religious policies such as the lifting of the prohibition of Christianity and the lifting of Nyonin Kinsei in shrines and temples, the Department of Divinities was unable to achieve the national indoctrination that was required by the Interlocutors.
 In order to realize national indoctrination, which the Department of Divinities was unable to achieve, a system of Kyodo Shoku was established, and the Great Teaching Institute was used for national indoctrination and Proclamation of the Great Doctrine campaign.